-Zhang will replace his predecessor Song Zheng and join the Intercontinental Stakeholder Engagement team in Asia Pacific.
+Zhang will replace his predecessor Song Zheng and join the International Stakeholder Engagement team in Asia Pacific.
 He will be operating out of the ICANN Beijing Engagement Centre.

 “I would like to thank Song for his service in ICANN over the past three years, where he played a key role in starting the Beijing Engagement Centre’s operations.
 During this time, we have seen significant growth in the Chinese multistakeholder community’s participation in ICANN,” said Jia-Rong Low, Vice President & Managing Director, ICANN Asia Pacific hub.

 “I am confident that Jian-Chuan will be able to contribute to the APAC hub team, & to facilitate our Chinese multistakeholder community’s participation.
-It is important that all stakeholders have a voice in ICANN policy & advice development.
-I'm sure Jian-Chuan will be able to take our existing engagement with China to the next level.”
+It is important that all stakeholders have a voice in ICANN policy and advice development.
+I am sure Jian-Chuan will be able to take our existing engagement with China to the next level.”